-Point solutions are tools that only address one part of a workflow.
-The problem being, that to complete an entire project, you need multiple separate tools.
+Point solutions are tools that only address one part of a workflow, which means that multiple separate tools are needed to complete an entire project.

-In many construction projects, every process or sometimes even every step of a process, relies on a different device.
-This makes it difficult to track progress, communicate between teams, and organize project data.
+In many construction projects, every process or step relies on a different tool - making it challenging to track progress, communicate between teams, and organize project data.

-Mobile geographic information system (GIS) software offers a solution.
-With GIS based in cloud and available on any device, companies in construction (or really any built-world industry) can:
+Mobile geographic information system (GIS) software provides a solution.
+By having cloud-based GIS available on any device, companies in the construction industry (or really any built-world industry) can:

 - Make and view updates in real-time

 - Increase communication between field and office teams

 - Streamline daily processes

 - Track progress more efficiently